resourge/vue3-use-authentication/README.md

 });
 ```

+For more detailed usage instructions, refer to the [documentation](#documentation).

 ## Documentation

-Link to the project's documentation, if available, or provide information on where users can find more detailed documentation and resources.
+For comprehensive documentation and usage examples, visit the [Vue 3 Authentication documentation](https://resourge.vercel.app/docs/vue3-use-authentication/intro).

 ## Contributing